Skip to main content

 2. Select the tab ‘Principals with access’.
 Click Grant access.

-3. Add the following principal: YOUR_GCP_PROJECT_ID.svc.id.goog[opencost/opencost-sa] where YOUR_GCP_PROJECT_ID is a placeholder for your GCP Project ID
+3. Add the following principal: <YOUR_GCP_PROJECT_ID>.svc.id.goog[opencost/opencost-sa] where <YOUR_GCP_PROJECT_ID> is a placeholder for your GCP Project ID and opencost-sa is a placeholder for your Google service account

 4. Assign the Workload Identity User role and save.